-Another thing to consider is creating pathways in your bedroom that are clutter-free and easily-traversed.
+In addition to adding more storage to your bedroom design in the first place, another thing to consider is creating pathways in your bedroom that are clutter-free and easily traversed.
 Not only does this help keep clutter from stressing you out in a room where you need to wind down, but it also ensures that you can navigate the room in the dark without tripping over things.

 Sure, you can put a light switch by your bed and install a dimmer, but why turn on the light in the middle of the night if you don’t need to?
 Besides, no one wants to end up in pain, bandaging injuries, or, worse, going to the hospital due to bedroom tripping hazards.